MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/access-control/aad.md

 to the Azure AD client application.

-The Azure AD client application is configured to request the "Access Kusto" permission from the user (which Azure AD calls "the resource owner").
+The Azure AD client application is configured to request the "Access Kusto" permission from the user, which Azure AD refers to as "the resource owner".

 ## Kusto Client SDK as an Azure AD Client Application

 When the Kusto client library invokes [MSAL (Microsoft Authentication Library)](/azure/active-directory/develop/msal-overview) to acquire a token for communicating with Kusto, it provides the following information:

-1. Azure AD authority URI ('https://login.microsoftonline.com' in the global Azure) and the Azure AD Tenant, as received from the caller
+1. Azure AD authority URI (`https://login.microsoftonline.com` in the global Azure) and the Azure AD Tenant, as received from the caller
 2. Azure AD Client Application ID
 3. For application authentication - Azure AD Client Application credential (secret or certificate)
 4. For User authentication - Azure AD Client Application ReplyUrl (the URL that the Azure AD service will redirect-to after authentication completes successfully.
    MSAL then captures this redirect and extracts the authorization code from it)
-5. The Cluster URI (typically 'https://cluster.region.kusto.windows.net' in the global Azure)
+5. The cluster URI (typically `https://cluster.region.kusto.windows.net` in the global Azure)

-The token returned by ADAL to the Kusto Client Library has the Azure Data Explorer Service as the audience.
+The token returned by MSAL to the Kusto Client Library has the Azure Data Explorer Service as the audience.

 ## Authenticating with Azure AD Programmatically